Logo BusinessBecause - The business school voice

 As your GMAT and GPA decrease, the school will be asking the questions “What does this applicant bring that is valuable enough to offset their GMAT and GPA?
 Could we find an applicant with a similar professional background who has a higher GMAT and GPA?”

-If you’re unsure whether your GMAT and GPA are competitive for your target schools, you can get a basic idea by entering your stats into an MBA admissions calculator, like the one produced by our industry colleagues at MBA Admissions Advisors.
+If you’re unsure whether your GMAT and GPA are competitive for your target schools, you can get a basic idea by entering your stats into an MBA admissions calculator—or by checking websites such as Clear Admit which are focused on admissions data.

 2. Your work experience was too short or too long